 Nicolaus Copernicus - De revolutionibus orbium coelestium libri VI

 In the year 1543, the first edition of the primary work by Nicolaus Copernicus De revolutionibus orbium coelestium libri VI was published in Nuremberg.
 The translated title of the work is On the Revolutions of the Heavenly Spheres in Six Books.
 The work belongs among the milestones of astronomy during the modern era.
 It is a key work of the so-called Copernican Revolution and is considered to be a paradigm for a scientific revolution, in which the reigning medieval geocentric worldview was replaced by a heliocentric one.
 The findings of Copernicus regarding the Earth and the Universe were groundbreaking in every regard.
 His theories were based in mathematics and science and did away with religious superstition.
-The masterful treatise comprised six volumes, which are illustrated with a total of 148 woodcut diagrams.
+The masterful treatise comprises six large parts, called books, which are illustrated with a total of 148 woodcut diagrams.

 A Milestone of Astronomy